 Sponsored by USF Area Health Education Center, the USF Health Service Corps is a USF Health-wide interprofessional program that enables USF Health students in nursing, public health, physical therapy, pharmacy, physician assistant and medical (MD and MS/PhD) programs to collectively participate in meaningful, rewarding, and enjoyable health-related community service activities.

-In the past, each College had initiated its own service activities, e.g. National Primary Care Week, Public Health Week, Nurses Week, health fairs, school physicals and more.
-However, there was little interdisciplinary collaboration between Colleges for these events.
-The purpose of the USF Health Service Corps is to facilitate opportunities for students in all areas of USF Health to work together on specific time-limited service events, as well as new ongoing service learning projects throughout the year.
+In the past, each college initiated its own service activities, e.g., National Primary Care Week, Public Health Week, Nurses Week, health fairs, school physicals and more.
+Still, there was little interprofessional collaboration between colleges for these events.
+Thus, USF Health Service Corps was executed.
+The program facilitates opportunities for students in all areas of USF Health to work jointly on specific service events and new, ongoing service-learning projects throughout the year.

 Students who become involved in the USF Health Service Corps can: